 - Heading is the formal name of the language element. - Description is a short informal description of the element.
-This is intended as a quick reference for those who want only the basic information about an element.

-- Generalizations lists each of the parents (superclasses) of the language element, i.e., all elements it has generalizations to.
+This is intended as a quick reference for those who want only the basic information about an element. - Generalizations lists each of the parents (superclasses) of the language element, i.e., all elements it has generalizations to.

 - Attributes lists each of the attributes that are defined for that element.
 Each attribute is specified by its formal name, its type, and multiplicity.
 This is followed by a textual description of the purpose and meaning of the attribute.
 The following data types for attributes are used:

-- String
+- o String

 - Boolean

-- Integer
+- o Integer

-- GraphicalElement
+- o GraphicalElement